PowerXuan/MonstarLogoSVGAnimation/README.md

 We need the PATH of the logo-svg .
 So,this is the key.

  ### Animate
-Use the animejs ,we can make the logo antmated.
+Use the animejs ,we can make the logo animation.

 In addition, SVG animation is very interesting, I really like.